snl-dakota/dakota/docs/user/usingdakota/theory/surrogatebasedoptimization.rst

 Constraint relaxation
 ---------------------

+..
+   TODO: trConstraintRelax may be COMPOSITE\_STEP or HOMOTOPY.

 The goal of constraint relaxation is to achieve efficiency through the balance of feasibility and optimality when the trust region restrictions